Definition

 - Quantify the impact with Equity Value Calculator if you need to turn the definition into an operating assumption.

-- Read Equity value: how to bridge from enterprise value without mixing terms if the decision depends on interpretation, policy, or trade-offs beyond the raw formula.
+- Read Equity value explained: EV to equity bridge, net debt, and adjustments if the decision depends on interpretation, policy, or trade-offs beyond the raw formula.

 Where to use this on MetricKit